DigiBP/Team-Ovomaltine/README.md

 Github: https://github.com/DigiBP/Team-Ovomaltine

 ## Running the process
+Warning: for demo purposes the process can be run for the specimen_IDs from 1 to 20.
+This restriction is connected to the images of the histopathology slides that are available.
 To run the process:
 1. Run the Deepnote Notebook
 2. Open the BPMN diagram via Camunda Modeler: BPMN_Diagram_Improvement.bpmn